coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 Values.

-**Multiple Similar Abilities:** For items with multiple similar abilities that don't take up space on a character's body use the following formula: Calculate the price of the single most costly ability, then add 75% of the value of the next most costly ability, plus one-half the value of any other abilities.
+**Multiple Similar Abilities:** For items with multiple similar abilities that don’t take up space on a character’s body use the following formula: Calculate the price of the single most costly ability, then add 75% of the value of the next most costly ability, plus one-half the value of any other abilities.